Can You Teach Your Baby to Sleep On The Go?

 Our Recommendation: When Sleep Training, Stick Close to Home!

 When you’re learning to do something new, you need to spend time and energy developing your new skill.
 Apply this same mentality to your baby’s sleep training.
-Some kids will pick up these new skills quickly; for others, though, it’ll take a while.
-Accept your child’s temperament and prepare to be patient; it’s all part of being a parent!
+Some kids will pick up these new skills quickly.
+For others, though, it’ll take a while.
+Accept your child’s temperament and prepare to be patient.
+It’s all part of being a parent!
 Remember too that the days of being tied to home are short-lived.
 Your baby won’t always be napping every two hours!
 By 18 months, most babies are napping just once a day (and some transition to one nap before that.)
 Once there are fewer naps happening during daylight hours, it’s much easier to get out and about.

 But What If Sticking Close to Home Just Isn’t An Option?